python/mypy/docs/source/command_line.rst

 .. _quick-mode:

 ``--quick-and-dirty``
-    This flag enables an experimental, unsafe variant of incremental mode.
+    This flag enables a **deprecated**, unsafe variant of incremental mode.
     Quick mode is faster than regular incremental mode because it only re-checks modules that were modified since their cache file was last written: regular incremental mode also re-checks all modules